Course Access & Request Policy - Department of Computer Science - Purdue University Skip to main content

 *DECLARED Major students have had their major request approved, and it has been added to the student’s official academic record by the Office of the Registrar.

-*DECLARED Minor students have had their minor application approved, and it has been added to the student’s official academic record by the Computer Science Undergraduate Advising Office.
+*DECLARED Minor students have had the minor added to the student’s official academic record Office of the Registrar.

 Requesters stating that they are planning to CODO or have applied for a CS major or minor will not be considered DECLARED* during pre-registration and will have their request for CS program-restricted courses denied.
 If their request is approved later in the registration cycle, all efforts will be made to grant access to desired courses.